Father Judge High School: Athletics

 The school is a member of the Philadelphia Catholic League (PCL) and the Philadelphia City (now PIAA District XII).
-The Athletic Department currently offers 14 interscholastic athletic programs and two club sports programs.
-The athletic programs offered at Father Judge include: Soccer, Football, Golf, Cross Country, Fall Crew, Basketball, Wrestling, Bowling, Indoor Track, Baseball, Lacrosse, Outdoor Track, Tennis, Spring Crew, and club sports Ice Hockey and Rugby.
+The Athletic Department currently offers 16 interscholastic athletic programs and two club sports programs.
+The athletic programs offered at Father Judge include: Soccer, Football, Golf, Cross Country, Fall Crew, Basketball, Wrestling, Bowling, Indoor Track, Baseball, Lacrosse, Outdoor Track, Tennis, Spring Crew, and club sports Ice Hockey.
 The school has participated in 59 PCL Championships and 18 City (District XII) Championships over its 60-year history, with the most recent teams of Soccer, Wrestling, and Bowling capturing their titles in the 2013–2014 season.
-Joe Galasso was the first wrestler from Philadelphia to win a State Title in the 138lb weight class for wrestling.
+Joe Galasso was the first wrestler from Philadelphia to win a State Title in the 138lb weight class for wrestling.They won the Men's Basketball PCL Championship in the 24/25 season.

 The school has two gymnasiums (The Fox Gymnasium and the Mitchell Activity Center), a wrestling training room, a weight room and fitness center, a track & athletic complex, a synthetic turf multi-purpose (football, soccer, lacrosse, rugby) field, an artificial turf baseball field, three locker rooms, and a cross country course in nearby Pennypack Park.

 The school launched the Patrick S. McGonigal '81 Center for Fitness and Wellness in 2013 to offer fitness and wellness programming open to the entire student body.
 The center offers fitness programming, strength training, intramurals, and an Outdoor Recreation Club.